CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 Observations are presented below:

 In terms of sales:
+- The total amount capitalized in sales was X in 2 years, with a total of Y orders containing Y items.
+This corresponds to an average of Z items per order and M price per item.
+- The largest market in terms of revenue was the USA, contributing with

+- Top product lines were classic and vintage cars
+- Top dealsizes were medium and large
+- Top months were October and November
+- Top days would be within the first week of month

 - Top countries were USA, Spain and France
 - Top product lines were classic and vintage cars
 - Top dealsizes were medium and large